SSDP Organizational Objectives

 - SSDP certified Just Say Know educators will collaborate with their campus health promotion, wellness, counseling, or other related departments to disseminate Just Say Know knowledge and education to their campus community

-- SSDP members will assist the Drug Education Manager in developing 2 new Just Say Know modules
+- SSDP members will assist the Director of Drug Education in developing 2 new Just Say Know modules or curriculum lessons

 Education & Advocacy

-We will highlight our students and their work through effective storytelling to donors, alumni, and the public — improving depth of data collected — and in hundreds of media reports, letters to the editor, and op-eds, including referring media to student members as often as possible.
+We will highlight the lives and work of students and young people through effective storytelling to donors, alumni, and the public — improving depth of data collected — and in hundreds of media reports, letters to the editor, and op-eds, including referring media to members as often as possible.

 We will improve our strong, unified, and professional brand and all team members will endeavor to adhere to brand principles and encourage chapters to do the same by equipping them with the SSDP style guide.